A guide to publishing your book online

 • Features and Pricing: Canva offers customisable features for both book covers, including its free graphic design tool, a variety of templates and customisation options, and its user-friendly interface and responsive support.
 A basic account Canva is free, but there is an affordable premium option available that gives access to more features and graphics.

 • Pros and cons: Canva is a popular choice for designing book covers due to its user-friendly interface and variety of templates, making it accessible for those without a design background.
-It offers affordability compared to hiring a professional designer, but this may come at the cost of creative control and uniqueness as Canvas graphic assets are available to everyone for anything.
+It offers affordability compared to hiring a professional designer, but this may come at the cost of creative control and uniqueness.
+Regarding uniqueness, as Canva’s graphic assets are available to everyone for anything – you might see the same image used on a book cover (sourced from the Canva library) used on a brochure or a poster.

 3.3 Vellum